 Step Up For Better Health

 To maximise the potential for weight loss from a calorie perspective, putting different stressors on the body such as bouts of high-intensity interval training makes the body work harder, Kuzmiak-Ngiam said.

 The 7-minute high-intensity circuit training programme, first detailed in the American College of Sports Medicine’s Health & Fitness Journal, which recommends rounds of intense jumping jacks, lunges, or crunches, with 10-second intervals to rest in between, could be a good option.

 Strength training exercises are also important stressors.
 A 2014 study from Harvard University on 10,500 men aged 40 and over showed that those who lifted weights every day had half as much belly fat after 12 years than men who only did cardiovascular activity as measured by waist circumference, though the men who did both types of exercise gained the least fat.

-Beyond exercise, a suite of diet and lifestyle factors play a critical role in maintaining a healthy weight or dropping unwanted weight.
+Beyond exercise, a suite of diet and lifestyle factors play a critical role in maintaining a healthy weight.

 Poor eating habits, often post-workout, is where many people go wrong, Kuzmiak-Ngiam said, because they feel exercise entitles them to eat what they like.

 “Any calories you burn during a 30-minute run can be eaten back with a small pastry,” she said.
 In Singapore, the temptation would be to tuck into a rich butter sugar toast or fried bee hoon, along with a cup of calorie-rich kopi.
 So the net effect could be no weight loss, or worse, weight gain from over-compensation.